-Now while New York might have the crown as one of the most popular cities to visit in the US, if you’re even remote interested in American history – Boston is the city you really should be headed to!
-Oh, and lobster here is dirt cheap… you know, just in case you’re still looking for more excuses to visit!
+Now, while New York might have the crown as one of the most popular cities if you’re even remotely interested in American history; Boston is the place to go!

 Today, the site is a popular shopping area, with historic Quincy Market located next door and plenty of great shops and restaurants surrounding it.